thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 #### Usage of Persistent RPC

-Add RPC Debug Terminal widget to your dashboard to use the Persistent RPC.
+Add RPC Debug Terminal widget to your dashboard to send the Persistent RPC.
 How to add RPC Debug Terminal and use this widget, you can read [here](/docs/{{docsPrefix}}reference/lwm2m-api/#rpc-commands).
 Then, follow these steps to test Persistent RPC and get RPC ID:

 {% include images-gallery.html imageCollection="rpc-test" showListImageTitles="true" %}